vic-ma/howtodismantle.github.io/_posts/2025-11-19-Snow-Business-Like-Data-Business-Peakboard-Meets-Snowflake.md

 * `TEMPERATURE`, the temperature.
 * `COOLING`, a boolean for whether or not the A/C is actively cooling.

-This app idea is based on an OPC UA article we did 2 years ago, about [how to connect to an A/C via OPC UA](https://how-to-dismantle-a-peakboard-box.com/OPC-UA-Basics-Calling-functions-in-OPC-UA-and-switch-the-AC-off.html).
+This app idea is based on an OPC UA article we did two years ago, about [how to connect to an A/C via OPC UA](https://how-to-dismantle-a-peakboard-box.com/OPC-UA-Basics-Calling-functions-in-OPC-UA-and-switch-the-AC-off.html).

-For production workloads you would typically create the table through an automated deployment script, apply proper clustering keys, and enable time travel retention for safer rollbacks and audits.
+For production workloads, you would typically create the table through an automated deployment script, apply proper clustering keys, and enable time travel retention for safer rollbacks and audits.